Adanurk/backend-notes/README.md

 => maximum size for BSON documents is 16 megabytes.
 => each document  has a unique id which acts as a primary key of document.

+**MongoDB Sehll(mongosh)**
++ The MongoDB Shell, mongosh, is a fully functional JavaScript and Node.js 16.x REPL environment for interacting with MongoDB deployments.
+You can use the MongoDB Shell to test queries and operations directly with your database.

 ### Section 8: Mongoose

 ### Section 9: Error Handling with Express